kdeldycke/awesome-engineering-team-management/README.md

 ## Key Performance Indicator (KPI)

-KPIs are a set of quantitative measurements at the team or organizational level, to measure the sucess of the business.
+KPIs are a set of quantitative measurements at the team or organizational level, to measure the success of the business.

 * `Numerical goals set for other people, without a road map to reach the goal, have effects opposite to the effects sought.` - [W. Edwards Deming](https://quotes.deming.org/authors/W._Edwards_Deming/quote/2068-2)
 * [SRE fundamentals: SLIs, SLAs and SLOs](https://cloudplatform.googleblog.com/2018/07/sre-fundamentals-slis-slas-and-slos.html) - If you are in the business of cloud services, these metrics are certainly great KPIs.